Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Leaning heavily on the Chinese influence, a Trang breakfast consists of dozens of different types of dumplings or dim sums, steamed as you order and served up piping hot.

-Once you grab your table you’re presented with some delicious appetisers such as fried pork to start the meal with.
+Once you grab your table you’re presented with some delicious appetisers such as fried pork to start the meal.

 Then you walk up to the counter where there is an enormous selection of dim sums on display in bamboo containers.